phuong-nguyen-ngoc/handwriting-recognition/README.md

 # handwriting-recognition
-A project that implements a Radial Basis Function Neural Network from scratch to recognize handwriting digits
+A program that recognizes handwriting digits using Principal Components Analysis and a Radial Basis Function Neural Network that are implemented from scratch